verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

 hello-world         latest              1815c82652c0        2 months ago        1.84kB
 ```

 The hello world container you ran in the previous lab is an example of a container that runs and exits, after emitting a test message.
 Containers, however, can be much more useful than that, and they can be interactive.
-After all, they are similar to virtual machines, only more resource-friendly.
+After all, they are similar to virtual machines, but they are more resource-friendly.

-As an example, let's run a container using the downloaded image of MariaDB.
+For example, let's run a container using the downloaded image of MariaDB.
 The combination of the -i and -t switches gives you interactive shell access to the container:

 ```bash
 docker run -it mariadb:11.5